Introduction

 We are all used to the different flavours of file managers in Microsoft Windows, but just how good are any of the freeware file manager apps available for Android devices?
 Let's find out from this list of products reviewed and sorted in order of our rating for ease of your reference.

-Tap or click the Like button of the file managers you preferred to use, or give your suggestions by leaving a comment at the end of this article.
+Tap or click the button of the file managers you preferred to use, or give your suggestions by leaving a comment at the end of this article.

 Rated Products